If you will be 21 or over at the start of your Cambridge course, welcome! This page is for you.

 Have you given them the information about this that they need and made sure that they are aware of the deadline?

-You might like to send them to the Guidance on References from Lucy Cavendish College for further detail.
+You might like to send them to this Guidance on References for further detail.

 - Do you know what's needed for your UCAS personal statement?